 Press Control+N, G.

 Click in the upper-right corner of the Rider window.

-Select the Include non-solution items check box or press Ctrl+T to display items from libraries referenced in the solution.
+Select the Include non-solution items checkbox or press Control+N, G to display items from libraries referenced in the solution.

 By default, as long as your input matches something in your solution, only solution items are displayed.
 If there are no matches for your input in the solution, JetBrains Rider starts looking for matching library types automatically.